City Owned Parks & Programs

 It's worth a visit for a peaceful retreat.

 With plenty of parking, Hilburn is an ideal spot to watch a school softball game while the little ones run around the playground.
-In the evenings, it's the perfect place for people of all ages to play pickleball.

 Located at 525 Charles Manning Sr. Way, Dublin, GA 31021, this facility traces its origins to Oconee High School, a historic segregated black high school that operated from 1952 to 1970.
 After the school closed due to integration, the gymnasium and football field remained and have since been turned into the Oconee Community Center.
 In August 2024, the gymnasium underwent a $3.9 million renovation and was renamed the Oconee Gymnasium.
 The renovations included a new indoor basketball court with six adjustable goals, new flooring on the stage, adjustable bleachers, an open classroom available for reservations or programs, two locker rooms, renovated restrooms, a fully functional staff office, a refreshed lobby and a new concessions area, as well as a newly upgraded weight room with equipment to serve all users and muscle groups.